joolstorrentecalo/gitlab-foss/doc/administration/packages/container_registry.md

 Read more about the container registry notifications configuration options in the [Docker Registry notifications documentation](https://distribution.github.io/distribution/about/notifications/).

-WARNING:
-Support for the `threshold` parameter was [deprecated](https://gitlab.com/gitlab-org/container-registry/-/issues/1243) in GitLab 17.0, and is planned for removal in 18.0.
-Use `maxretries` instead.

 You can configure multiple endpoints for the container registry.

 ::Tabs